Character subpage for the Universe 2 characters.

 - Hilariously, in the manga, it's basically vice-versa - Ribrianne finds Krillin incredibly handsome, and considers 18 to be ugly.

 - Wolverine Publicity: Appears to be a Enforced Trope.
 While she is not exactly popular per se, she is among the most promoted characters in Dragon Ball promotional material along Top, Jiren, and the Saiyan girls.
 She is among the first characters from the saga to appear in Dragon Ball Heroes, and her outfit can be worn in Dragon Ball Xenoverse 2 DLC 5 along the Pride Troopers uniform.
+The fact that Toriyama personally designed her for the Universe Survival arc (she holds the distinction of being one of the only new mortal contestants designed by him that isn't from Universes 6 or 11) seems to be one of the main reasons she was always given more marketing focus.

 - In the manga, it seems from the fact that she's on the cover alongside all of Universe 7, the significant Universe 6 fighters, and the top 3 Pride Troopers that she might be making an impact in the manga.
 Nope.
 Once it's her time to shine, it's a fight between her and Android 18, and once Android 18 overpowers and almost takes her out, Gamisaras wastes both of them through sneak attacks.
 Considering that at this point, Hit, Frost, Tien, and Krillin all got short roles in this version of the Tournament of Power, it isn't too surprising.